 You need five things—good common sense, a strong work ethic, good people skills, high standards, and a good coach.
 You have to dig deep, learn and master the skills you need and have love and passion for what you do.”

 You can see each and one of these attributes in not only everything Mary Beth does but in who she is.
 “My campus is a direct reflection of myself,” Mary Beth explains.
 “I love who we are, what we do, and how we do it.”

 It is not surprising that Mary Beth has won Franchise Rockstar when you see what she has accomplished not only in her life but at the OTA Houston Center.

-“Our number one focus is for our Students’ Success,” says Mary Beth.
+“Our number one focus is our student,” says Mary Beth.
 “I have been a Franchisee for 9 years now.
-Every year I am amazed with the innovation put forth by this organization to build on our Students’ Success and Network development.
+Every year I am amazed with the innovation put forth by this organization to build a world class education.
 I am proud of our brand.
 I am proud of our culture.
 I am proud of the community and fellowship we have among our staff, students and network.
 I not only received the opportunity to build an amazing business, I also gained a loving family.”

 Follow the link below to read more about Mary Beth on the Franchise Business Review website: